k4lipso/dpl/README.md

 This is one of many homes of the DPL (Discordian Public License).

 Feel free to submit changes by creating a pull request.
-Whether the changes are accepted is decided by the chaos (Iam going to flip a coin in the name of Eris).
+Whether the changes are accepted is decided by pure chaos (Iam going to flip a coin in the name of Eris).